Chicken Housing – how to choose your chicken coop

 Chicken housing is called a coop.
 There are many many designs on the market however there are a few desirable traits that chicken coops need in order to be good for chickens and ALSO good for you.
+Make no mistake, don’t choose a coop on looks alone or cost.
+If it is not good for you then you will waste precious time and money trying to make a silk purse out of a sows ear.

-The givens are
+The givens are – in order of importance

 - Perch spacing